-In order to encourage maximum openness and equality, between students and outwardly, students of the college will wear civilian clothing while studying in the INDC.
-Representative considerations obligate students to dress casually: long formal trousers, collared shirt, closed shoes (no jeans, sneakers, sandals, etc.).
+In order to encourage maximum openness and equality, between participants and outwardly, participants of the college will wear civilian clothing while studying in the INDC.
+Representative considerations obligate participants to dress casually: long formal trousers, collared shirt, closed shoes (no jeans, sneakers, sandals, etc.).